 It’s common across organizations that a select group of employees will produce the majority of content on your intranet (your top 1%).
 About 90% of your staff will simply browse the portal and consume information providing little added value.
 What a waste of untapped knowledge and experience!

 How about recognizing your top contributors and showcasing them to your team?
-You can see in our intranet stats/analytics package who your top contributors are, and you can use an Employee Profiles Feed to indicate which employees are your top contributors for the month.
+In our intranet stats/analytics package, you can see who your top contributors are, and you can use an Employee Profiles Feed to indicate which employees are your top contributors for the month.
 You could go as far as offering a financial incentive or other rewards for making this list.

 Intranet aka The Digital Workspace